pxlprfct/xp-farm/notes/NOTES.md

 - Should split the code a little more around the states
 - We _could_ push board states to an array of all states ala event sourcing, and work out who's playing by the index
 - test make move
-- work out better print to screen
+- ✅work out better print to screen
+- Use constants more
+- Ensure test titles are perfect